-Each brake pad is provided with a wear indicator, which allows you to check the brake pad wear without having to disassemble the brake.
-To check the brake pad wear, check the position of the wear indicator while applying the brake.
-If a brake pad has worn to the point that the wear indicator almost touches the brake disc. have a Yamaha dealer re-
+The front and rear brake shoes must be checked for wear at the intervals specified in the periodic maintenance and lubrication chart.
+Each brake is provided with a wear indicator, which allows you to check the brake shoe wear without having to disassemble the brake.
+To check the brake shoe wear, check the position of the wear indicator while applying the brake.
+If a brake shoe has worn to the point that the wear indicator reaches the wear limit line or mark, have a Yamaha dealer replace the brake shoes as a set.